Skip to main content

 If you have a compatible car or charger and charge at home regularly, Intelligent Octopus Go is usually the stronger starting point because of the longer fixed cheap window and smart scheduling.
 If you want a simpler tariff, cannot connect your hardware or prefer to control the timer yourself, Go is easier to understand and still gives a useful overnight window.

 Neither tariff is automatically best just because the overnight rate is low.
 Check the day rate, standing charge, export setup, smart-meter status and charger compatibility before switching.
-If you decide Octopus is right for you, the referral-code page explains how to use Matt’s link without turning the tariff decision into a sales pitch.
+If you decide Octopus is right for you, the referral page explains how to use the referral link without turning the tariff decision into a sales pitch.